SubhashBose/TelegramVersionReleases/README.md

 - Publishing it on GitHub Releases with version number for convenience

 If you are a Telegram representative and have concerns about this automation, please [open an issue](https://github.com/SubhashBose/TelegramVersionReleases/issues) or contact us directly for removal or clarification.

-Use at your own risk.
-Redistribution may be subject to the original app’s [terms of service](https://telegram.org/tos).